-Android tablets to outsell the iPad, analyst predictsAlex Wagner - Deputy Managing Editor, News Desk
+Android tablets to outsell the iPad, analyst predictsAlex Wagner - Editorial Director of News and Content

 We've been watching the Android v. iOS battle for quite some time in the smartphone world, and with the launch of the Samsung Galaxy Tab, that war is going to move to the tablet division.
 No one is knows for sure which side will win, but Piper Jaffray analyst Gene Munster has predicted that Android will become the king of the tablet hill.
 Munster explains that Apple's supply chain vendors are prepping to manufacture 45 million iPads for the next year, but he believes that that number will fall somewhere around 20-25 million.
 Those numbers will still make the iPad a success, sure, but Munster believes that Android tablets will bring some stiff competition and eventually win out over the iPad.
 Still, the iPad will have a good chunk of the market, with MeeGo following behind it.
 As for Microsoft?
 Munster says that it'll be tough for them to gain any relevance in the tablet space.